meholden/data_archive/README.md

 # n3m0data
-Data from n3m0 the autonomous boat and tests
+Archive of Data from Cal Maritime Autonomous Boats n3m0 and Dumbo